Scalable Anytime Algorithms for Learning Fragments of Linear Temporal Logic: Searching for directed formulas

-Let us consider the following problem: given the sample $S = P \cup N$, we want to generate all directed formulas together with a list of traces in $S$, they satisfy.
+Let us consider the following problem: given the sample $S = P \cup N$, we want to generate all directed formulas together with the list of traces in $S$ they satisfy.
 Our first technical contribution and key to the scalability of our approach is an efficient solution to this problem based on dynamic programming.

 Let us define a natural order in which we want to generate directed formulas.
-They have two parameters: \emph{length}, which is the number of partial symbols in the directed formula, and \emph{width}, which is the maximum of the widths of the partial symbols in the directed formula.
-We consider the order based on summing these two parameters:
+They have two parameters: \emph{length}, which is the number of partial symbols in the directed formula, and \emph{width}, which is the maximum of the widths of the partial symbols in the directed formula (recall that the width of a partial symbol is the number of atomic propositions it uses).
+For instance, the directed formulas of length $1$ and width $1$ are exactly $\lX^k p$ and $\lF \lX^k p$ for $p$ an atomic proposition and $k$ bounded by the maximum length in the sample.